 You might be worried that your older dog is no longer able to go on long walks or they don’t enjoy playing as much as they used to.
 In reality, dogs love engaging with their owners and will do anything to impress you.
 To prevent arthritis and your dog becoming overweight, you should not neglect walks; instead, you will need to have a set routine of walks and challenge your dog every time.

 It is more important to visit your vet regularly with an older dog, as the sooner you spot signs of health problems the better you can deal with it.
 Unfortunately, your vet bills will go up, and you will need to find a way to cover the costs.
 You should check out the current pet insurance cost for older dogs and budget for the excess.
+Check out this pet insurance guide to determine the best plans for your pet.
 Also, remember that prevention is usually cheaper than treatment.

 To keep your older dog happy, you will need to provide them with the right company.
 This – obviously – doesn’t mean that they are ready for a new puppy in the house.
 However, you can take them to dog clubs and get them to meet other dogs in the park.
 Your older dog is just as social as a puppy, they just express it in a different way.